PV-Lab/Archerfish/README.md

 Rendering of the User Interface Box.

 ### [6] Archerfish_render_complete_R2.png
-rendering of the whole Archerfish System.
+Rendering of the whole Archerfish System.

 ### [7] Junction_nozzle_mixing_R2.png
 Rendering of the Junction and Nozzle assembly.